-- (1) The price per share shown for each of our classes of shares is equal to the transaction price as of June 1, 2022, which is equal to such class's NAV per share - as of April 30, 2022, plus applicable selling commissions and dealer manager fees.

-The table assumes that all shares are sold in the primary offering, with 5% of the gross offering proceeds from the sale of Class T shares, 50% of the gross offering proceeds from the sale of Class S shares, 5% from the sale of Class D shares and 40% from the sale of Class I shares, which are estimated based on the proportion of shares per class issued in our prior public offerings.
+- (1) The price per share shown for each of our classes of shares is equal to the transaction price as of June 1, 2021, which is equal to such class's NAV per share as of April 30, 2021, plus applicable selling commissions and dealer manager fees. - The table assumes that all shares are sold in the primary offering, with 5% of the gross offering proceeds from the sale of Class T shares, 50% of the gross offering proceeds from the sale of Class S shares, 5% from the sale of Class D shares and 40% from the sale of Class I shares, which are estimated based on the proportion of shares per class issued in our initial public offering.
 The number of shares of each class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ significantly from this assumption.
 For Class T shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.0% of the transaction price and upfront dealer manager fees of 0.5% of the transaction price; however, such amounts may vary pursuant to agreements with certain participating broker-dealers provided that the sum of upfront selling commissions and dealer manager fees shall not exceed 3.5% of the transaction price of each Class T share sold.
 For Class S shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.5% of the transaction price.
-For Class D shares sold in the primary offering, investors will pay upfront selling commissions of up to 1.5% of the transaction price.
-We will also pay the following selling commissions over time as stockholder servicing fees to the dealer manager, subject to Financial Industry Regulatory Authority, Inc. ("FINRA") limitations on underwriting compensation: (a) for Class T shares only, an advisor stockholder rinancial industry Regulatory Authority, Inc. ("FINKA") limitations on underwriting compensation: (a) for Class T shares only, an advisor stockholder servicing fee of 0.65% per annum, and a dealer stockholder servicing fee of 0.20% per annum, of the aggregate NAV for the Class T shares; however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares, (b) for Class S shares only, a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class S shares and (c) for Class D shares only, a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class D shares, in each case, payable monthly.
+For Class D shares sold in the primary offering, investors will pay upfront selling commission of up to 1.5% of the transaction price.
+We will also pay the following class D states so to think primary of the figure of the state of the s 0.20% per annum, of the aggregate NAV for the Class T shares; however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares, (b) for Class S shares only, a stockholder servicing fee equal to 0.85% per annum of the aggregate NAV for the Class S shares and (c) for Class D shares only, a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class D shares, in each case, payable monthly.
 No stockholder servicing fees are paid with respect to the Class I shares.
-The total amount that will be paid over time for other underwriting compensation depends on the average length of time for which shares remain sustanding that the term over which seven proport is measured and the performance of our investments.
-We will also ever spicing service cortains.
-Class I shares.
-The total amount that will be paid over time for other underwriting compensation depends on the average length of time for which remain outstanding, the term over which such amount is measured and the performance of our investments.
+The total amount that will be paid over time for other underwriting compensation depends on the average length of time for which shares remain outstanding, the term over which such amount is measured and the performance of our investments.
 We will also pay or reimburse certain organization and offering expenses.
 See "Plan of Distribution," "Estimated Use of Proceeds" and "Compensation."

-Proceeds are calculated before deducting stockholder servicing fees or organization and offering expenses payable by us.
+Proceeds are calculated before deducting stockholder servicing fees or organization and offering expenses payable by us, which are paid over time.
 We reserve the right to reallocate shares of common stock between our distribution reinvestment plan and our primary offering.